 Warehouse conversion cost

-If you are tempted by the idea of converting a warehouse to living space and don’t know where to start, look for a real estate agent that’s specialized in commercial properties or investments.
+If you are tempted by the idea of converting a warehouse to living space and don’t know where to start, find a real estate agent that’s specialized in commercial properties or investments.
 Such properties could be either in downtown areas or very far from the city center, in former industrial areas/districts so well-intended brokers know best where to take you.
 Our advice would be not to purchase a warehouse to turn it into a single-family home when there are no similar dwellings around.
 This is a risky approach, even though the cost of that warehouse conversion could be very low.
 Why?
 Because an appraiser will find it very hard to evaluate that building.
 Appraising uses a lot of comparisons.
 In this case, the appraisal might not be reliable and lenders might reject that property as collateral.
 So if there are no similar buildings nearby, lenders (banks or other financing institutions) may refuse to finance your property.
 Any real estate agent would find your property very challenging in this case.

 Things change completely if you work as an LLC or if you incorporate yourself and transform a larger property into lofts for sale or for rent.
 Many success stories across the country pop up at a simple search on Google.